vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 ##  LONG PERIOD OBSERVATIONS OF THE MOON

-THE CHALDEAN SAROS This will mean that the figures in col. (6) will then have to be increased by 3° 59', which will The moon gains on the sun at the average rate of push up the Yogatārās of 1 Aśrini, 2 Bharani, 123" per day, but it did not take the ancients long to 3 Krttikā, 8 Pista 13 Haṣta, 25 P. Bhādrapallā, and discover that the daily gain of the moon on the sun 26 U. Bhadrapada, so as to go outside the nakṣatra is far from uniform ; in fact as we know now, it division of which they form the Yogatārā.
+THE CHALDEAN SAROS This will mean that the figures in col. (6) will then have to be increased by 3° 59', which will The moon gains on the sun at the average rate of push up the Yogatārās of 1 Aśrini, 2 Bharani, 123" per day, but it did not take the ancients long to 3 Krttikā, 8 Pista 13 Haṣta, 25 P. Bhādrapallā, and discover that the daily gain of the moon on the sun 26 U. Bhādrapada, so as to go outside the nakṣatra is far from uniform ; in fact as we know now, it division of which they form the Yogatārā.
 In fact no varies from approximately 1090 to 143° per day.
 It was arrangement at any time appears to have been therefore not possible to say beforehand whether satisfactory enough for all the Yogataràs to fall within the crescent moon would appear on the 29th or on the their respective naksatra divisions.

 30th day after the beginning of the previous month..